Get Help Today: 844-288-4672

 Man drinking and driving

 Addiction is no different.
 It is a disease that can be treated.
 But it takes a lifelong commitment to stay clean.
 An addiction cure is a myth.
-Just like cancer, diabetes, or high blood pressure, addiction can be managed with the proper treatment.
+Just like cancer, diabetes, or high blood pressure, addiction can be managed with proper treatment programs that often begin with detox and can include interventions like cognitive behavioral therapy (CBT), family therapy, and more.
 But no miracle drug is a foolproof addiction cure.
 And no treatment can guarantee a recovered addict will never relapse.

 At one time, addiction experts believed that people had one drug of choice and stuck with it.
 Over time, polysubstance abuse (the concurrent use of three or more different classes of drugs) has become more common.
 For example, some addicts combine cocaine and heroin, a practice called speed-balling, to create an intense high.
 Others use additional drugs to counteract the undesirable effects of the primary substance of abuse (for instance, some people use alcohol to counteract the comedown from stimulants).